Aminul-97/pytest-xdist/README.md

 #  Example Code
-This repo contains the sample code for the article - **Mocking vs Patching vs Stubbing**
+This repo contains the sample code for the article - **Pytest Xdist**

 # Requirements
 * Python (3.10.6)